Saturday Night Genealotgy Fun challenge is a rather logical extrapolation of a previous one.

-(2) Have you looked at your research files for this unknown person recently?
-Why don't you scan them again just to see if there's something you have missed?
+you looked at your research files for this unknown person recently?
+Why don't you scan it again just to see if there's something you have missed?

-(3) What online or offline resources might you search that might help identify your MRUA?
+(3) What online or offline resources might you search that might help identify your SMRUA?
+What about DNA matches?

 Genealogy is like a jigsaw puzzle, but you don't have the box top, so you don't know what the picture is supposed to look like.
 As you start putting the puzzle together, you realize some pieces are missing, and eventually you figure out that some of the pieces you started with don't actually belong to this puzzle.
 I'll help you discover the right pieces for your puzzle and assemble them into a picture of your family.

-Saturday Night Genealogy Fun: Who Is Your MRUA?
+Saturday Night Genealogy Fun: Who Is Your Second-most Recent Unknown Ancestor?

 Subscribe to: Post Comments (Atom)